 Although there is no permanent cure for dandruff, coconut oil is one of the most effective treatments for minimizing the problem.
 Coconut oil works with your skin to help reduce serum build-up and add extra moisture.

 Forget a dry and itchy beard.
-Try adding a little coconut oil directly to your skin and notice the difference immediately.
+Instead, add a little coconut oil directly to your skin and immediately notice the difference.

 3) Adds Shine & Moisture To Hair Making Your Beard Softer